HypoChloremic/python_learning/doc/django_dev.md

         return self.pub_date >= timezone.now() - datetime.timedelta(days=1)
 ```

-Save these changes and start a new Python interactive shell by running python manage.py shell again:
+Save these changes (we do not need to run `python manage.py migrate`, just save the code to the file) and start a new Python interactive shell by running `python manage.py shell` again:
 ```python
 >>> from polls.models import Choice, Question